Obesity in France: Action

 In September 2005, France passed a law banning soda-and-snack-selling vending machines from public schools and misleading television and print food advertising.
 France also put in place 1.5% tax on the advertising budgets of food companies that did not encourage healthy eating.

+In 2012, the country implemented a soda tax, with rates ranging from 3.34€ to 29.09€ per 100mL of drinks, depending on the amount of added sugar, which varied from 10g/L to 150g/L respectively.
+And drinks with sweetener are sold at the minimal price of 3,34 € per hectoliter.
+The tax applies only to beverages with any quantity of added sugar and does not include naturally sweetened drinks such as fruit juices.
+When the product contains both sweetener and added sugar, the product is subject to two taxes.

 French politicians have considered the obesity rate serious enough that they got local communities to govern their overweight and obesity levels through a program called Epode (acronym for "Ensemble, prévenons l'obésité des enfants", "Together let's prevent obesity in children").
 Six years after the program has started, it has been considered a success with obesity rates lowered up to 25% in some communities.
 The cost of the program is €2 a day per child.
 Due to cultural issues brought in from immigration, there is no exact program format; though, a town implementing the program must offer a "menu Epode", which comprises dishes considered healthy.